jno3/jno3.github.io/writeups/precious.md

 ruby@precious:~$
 ```

-And log in via ssh from my machine:
+And log in via ssh from my machine using the private key:

 ```
 ┌──(j㉿kali)-[~/Desktop/HTB/precious]